 From 1916 until the 1930s Selma served as the matron, in charge of all nursing in the hospital.
-She supervised and trained nurses, midwives and operating-room nurses and also anesthetized patients with ether.
-Selma was also the house mother who looked after the state of the building, equipment supply and the kashrut of the kitchen.
+She supervised and trained nurses, midwives, and operating-room nurses and also anesthetized patients with ether.
+Selma was also the house mother who looked after the state of the building, equipment supply, and the The Jewish dietary laws delineating the permissible types of food and methods of their preparation.kashrut of the kitchen.
 Throughout this time, she worked with Dr. Moshe Wallach (1866–1957), sometimes standing in for him as hospital director.

 In 1916, during World War I, Dr. Wallach traveled to Germany to search for a head nurse for Sha’arei Zedek.
-He chose Selma Mair, who was then thirty-two years old.
-Within a few weeks, she introduced the German system: whenever Dr. Wallach performed uterine curettages, tracheostomies or circumcisions, Mair assisted him.
+He chose Selma Mair, who was then 32 years old.
+Within a few weeks of arriving at the hospital in Jerusalem, she introduced the German system: whenever Dr. Wallach performed uterine curettages, tracheostomies, or circumcisions, Mair assisted him.

 During World War I, epidemics broke out, including typhus and meningitis.
-The hospital had one hundred fifty beds at the time, almost twice the designated number, but the nursing staff was not professional.
+The hospital had 150 beds at the time, almost twice the designated number, but the nursing staff was not professional.
 Mair was the only registered nurse and legend has it that during her reception hours the line reached all the way to the Mahane Yehuda market, a considerable distance.

 In 1927 Mair considered leaving Sha’arei Zedek and was even offered the position of head nurse at a Jewish hospital in Leipzig.
 The board of directors of Sha’arei Zedek in Frankfurt persuaded her to stay and even promised to support her for the rest of her life.